classroomtechtools/synctree/README.md

 synctree.destination.students  # <Subbranch students of branch destination>
 ```

-Notice that the tree is mirrored: Both branches have the same number os subbranches.
+Notice that the tree is mirrored: Both branches have the same number of subbranches.
 There are no sub-subbranches, but there are leaves of the subbranch, which will represent particular objects that are to be synced:

 ```python
 synctree.new('source', 'students', '111')